Spectrum Health Announces New Visitor Restrictions

 Reduces number of people who can visit in hospitals and outpatient care sites

-GRAND RAPIDS, Mich., Oct.
-28, 2020 – As a result of significantly increasing numbers of patients admitted with COVID-19, Spectrum Health is revising its visitor policies to reduce the number of people in its Grand Rapids and regional hospitals and outpatient care sites.
+GRAND RAPIDS, Mich., Sept.
+8, 2021 – As a result of increasing numbers of patients admitted with COVID-19 and the increase in community positivity rate, Spectrum Health is revising its visitor policies to reduce the number of people in its Grand Rapids and regional hospitals and outpatient care sites.

 - Spectrum Health Butterworth Hospital